ppy/osu-wiki/wiki/Tournaments/MWC/2019_7K/en.md

     - The declared captain can form their team from the candidate list of their country.
 2. To ensure valid and serious registrations, every registered user will be checked by the Tournament Management.
     - Every registered user will be assigned to their respective country's candidate list.
-    - To be successfully accepted on the list, you have to ensure that your global osu! performance ranking is above 5000.
+    - To be successfully accepted on the list, you have to ensure that your global osu!mania performance ranking is above 5000.
     - To be successfully accepted on the list, you have to ensure that you did not violate the [osu! community rules](/wiki/Rules) within the last 12 months.
 3. All successfully formed teams will be published after the Registration Phase.
 4. Only the 32 potentially strongest countries will participate.
 The potential strength of a country is determined by the online statistics of all valid candidates.